 Take a look at the following video of my performing a few butterfly pull-ups.
 You’ll notice that my chin goes higher to allow for rotation.

-What are ctb pull ups?
+What are ctb pull-ups?

 Kipping & Butterfly Pull-Up Progression

-There are an art and science to bodyweight gymnastics progressions.
+There are art and science to bodyweight gymnastics progressions.
 I use a methodology called The Level Up Method.
 This periodization methodology is the underlying exercise science protocol that powers all of my strength progressions on this site.

-For the kipping and butterfly pull up progressions there are five levels.
+For the kipping and butterfly pull-up progressions, there are five levels.
 Each level has its own goal.
 Once that goal is achieved then you can move to the next level.
 Each level has been designed and programmed to fit the needs of athletes within that level.
 Once someone graduates to a new level the programming are adjusted to help reach the goal of the next level.